 The second document to familiarize yourself with is the assignment contract itself.
 You can create this contract yourself, as long as you include all the terms of the assignment.
 Here is one example of an assignment contract:

 In addition to the terms outlined in the above example, it’s also important to include the fee that will be received by the assignor as well as the date(s) it will be received.
 In addition to providing all terms, the assignment contract will need to be signed by the assignor and assignee.

 A signed assignment contract is absolutely necessary to legally wholesale the property in Texas.

 Do You Need A License To Wholesale Real Estate In Texas?

 No, just as with other types of real estate investment, you do not need a real estate license to wholesale real estate in Texas.
 As discussed earlier, however, you need to ensure you do not act as a real estate brokerage in operating your real estate investment business.

 There are advantages to having a real estate license and engaging in wholesaling, however.
 If licensed, you are not limited by laws that apply to non-licensed wholesalers regarding assignment contracts and marketing of properties.

-Yes, a realtor can absolutely wholesale property in Texas.
-In fact, if you have your real estate license, you actually have some advantages over a non-licensed individual.
+Yes, a realtor can wholesale property in Texas.
+If you have your real estate license, you have some advantages over a non-licensed individual.
 If licensed you will earn a commission instead of, or in addition to, a wholesale fee.